Tugboat Wreck at Tugboat Beach in Caracasbaai

 This famous Curacao Tugboat wreck is located next to Directors Bay in just 5 meters (15ft) of water below the steep facing cliffside leading up to the infamous Quarantine House.
 Purposely wrecked just a few yards offshore of Tugboat Beach, in Caracasbaai, this site is absolutely perfect for divers as well as snorkelers.

-Accessing this site is easy but be prepared to be overwhelmed by a plethora of critters such as seahorses, octopus, lobsters, napping scorpion fish and the odd nudibranch if you can find it!
+Accessing this dive site, inside the Curacao Marine Park, is easy but be prepared to be overwhelmed by a plethora of critters such as seahorses, octopus, lobsters, napping scorpion fish and the odd nudibranch if you can find it!

 The tugboat is overgrown with tube sponges and coral and is home to a variety of colorful reef fish too.
 The resident Majestic blue Parrot Fish and Yellowtail Snappers guard this site.

 Dive Tip: Tugboat is the perfect dive site for a relaxing afternoon snorkel trip or an easy shore dive.
 However, please be cautious not to touch the wreck of the Tugboat due to its fragile nature and the possibility of fire coral.

 Brief Area History of Caracasbaai, near Tugboat

 Caracasbaai is a designated nature preserve with many historic landmarks of Curaçao.

 As the local story goes, it is said that the late Queen Juliana, who was invited to Director’s Bay, was so afraid of fish that the Royal Dutch Shell Group caged in a section of the bay for her, to increase her enjoyment and ultimately to ease her mind so that she could relax.